Historical Paper Rules

-Note: Oral history transcripts, correspondence between you and experts, questionnaires, and other primary or secondary materials used as sources for your paper should be cited in your bibliography, but should not be included as attachments to your paper.
+NOTE: Oral history transcripts, correspondence between you and experts, questionnaires, and other primary or secondary materials used as sources for your paper should be cited in your bibliography but not included as attachments/appendices to your paper.

-Rule 2: Citations - Citations - footnotes, endnotes, or internal documentation - are required.
-Citations are used to credit the sources of specific ideas as well as direct quotations.
-Refer to Rule 15 for citation styles.
+- Citations are used to credit the sources of specific ideas as well as direct quotations.

 Be sure to keep a copy of your paper for yourself and bring it with you to the contest.